olzhasar/pytest-watcher/README.md

 ## Watching different patterns

 You can use the `--patterns` flag to specify file patterns that you want to monitor.
-It accepts a list of Unix-style patterns separated by a colon.
+It accepts a list of Unix-style patterns separated by a comma.
 The default value is "\*.py".

 Example: